JUFEGAAM/Project/Spikes/spike.md

   }
 ```

-We have to delete the size attributes on the **<Canvas>** element because we want the new values of the JavaScript to take the lead so the grid fits all the windows.
+We have to delete the size attributes on the **<Canvas>** element because we want the new values to take the lead so the grid fits all the windows and we have to place those new values in all the functions without that nothing will work
-And now we stop reading the size from these attributes that we deleted and now we take the value of the size from the browser window.